 Fort Langley Canada Day

-Festivities usually begin at 8:00 am with the Lions Club pancake breakfast and celebrations continue in the town until about 3:00 pm.
+In years when they don’t get cancelled due to pandemics, Fort Langley’s live festivities usually begin at 8:00 am with the Lions Club pancake breakfast and continue with celebrations in the town until about 3:00 pm.

 Canada Day isn’t a huge event in Fort Langley.
 It’s big for a small town, but nothing like some of the Lower Mainland’s major festivities elsewhere.
 It’s a fun community event though, and worth checking out.